 Whether you’re a college student just starting out with credit or you’re new to the country and the U.S. credit system, it’s crucial to know how to use credit cards correctly.
 The more you know, the less likely you are to run into debt problems that can lower your credit score.

 With that in mind, Consolidated Credit has put together a comprehensive list of credit card do’s and don’ts.
 Following these tips can make you credit savvy.
-If you already have debt and need to pay it off, we also have a page that explains the do’s and don’ts of credit card debt relief.

 15 Credit Card Do’s